LiaOb21/colora/README.md

 - [ ] packages versions: create stable yaml files with conda export
 - [ ] add singularity and docker as option for environment management (n.b. ncbi FCS can be run only with singularity)
 - [ ] implement ncbi `FCS` (decontamination) as optional rule (orange path in the scheme above)
+- [x] make purging steps optional
-- [ ] make decontamination and purging steps optional
+- [ ] make decontamination optional
 - [ ] slurm integration (profile)
+- [ ] setting of resources for each rule
-- [ ] Rule `purge_dups.smk` and `purge_dups_alt.smk`: redirecting outputs to the final directory doesn't looks nice + in the root directory at the end of the workflow there are some files that I'm not sure why they are there
+- [x] Rule `purge_dups.smk` and `purge_dups_alt.smk`: redirecting outputs to the final directory doesn't looks nice + in the root directory at the end of the workflow there are some files that I'm not sure why they are there
 - [ ] implement `assemblyQC` - waiting for new Merqury release to make a new conda recipe (light green path above)
-- [ ] Formatting and linting to be fixed according to snakemake requirements
+- [x] Formatting and linting to be fixed according to snakemake requirements
 - [ ] log files: some of them are empty because it's impossible to redirect stderr and stdout to the file